tashburn/diffstory/README.md

 - Can use a diff to "time-travel" a structure forward
 - Can use a diff to "time-travel" a structure backwards
 - Uses a fast "smallest common subsequence" algorithm for nice diffs of strings and arrays
-- For objects, diffs can represent additions, removals, and updates
-- For arrays, diffs can represent additions, removals, and also (for elements that are objects or arrays) updates and single-member reorderings.
+- For objects and arrays, diffs can represent additions, removals, and updates
 - For strings, the diff is a compact string-based format, which can be converted to a processable "list of operations"

 ## Installation